SathyaBhat/sathyasays.com/content/posts/2012-06-04-chromes-active-extension-icons-in-omnibox-annoyance.md

 > **possible.**
 >
-> IMO active omnibox icons do not offer much to a user; I don&#8217;t see why that&#8217;s required.
+> IMO active omnibox icons do not offer much to a user; I don't see why that's required.
 Especially on sites where lots of extensions are installed.

 > Add to the mix the fact that userscripts with generic icons are also shown add to the clutter while adding no functionality.
 >